dmush/sqlpack/README.md

 This will bundle the `example.sql` file and execute it in PostgreSQL.

 You also might want to try a testing mode.
-Execute the command below and try to edit `example/struct.sql` or `example/get_example_name.sql` (actually try to break something to fail test).
+Execute the command below and try to edit `example/struct.sql` or `example/get_example_name.sql` (actually try to break something to fail test) and save file.

 ```bash
 sqlpack test -pg "user=postgres" -w example